One named-brand showcase plus five anonymised sector reports. Real findings, real scores. Same interactive format you receive on delivery.

 Critical (0–39)Needs work (40–59)Good (60–79)Excellent (80+)

-Fever-Tree showcase: independent portfolio audit.
-Not commissioned by, affiliated with, or endorsed by Fever-Tree.
-Public-domain methodology identical to F&T client work.
-Commercial commentary on publicly accessible web properties.
-Scores are point-in-time observations and may change as the brand updates its site.
+Named-brand showcases (Pikes Ibiza, The Coach, Fever-Tree): independent public audits — not commissioned by, affiliated with, or endorsed by any of these brands.
+Methodology identical to F&T client work.
+All findings sourced from publicly available data.
+Scores are point-in-time observations and may change as brands update their sites.
 Sector cards: anonymised sector composites drawn from F&T client work.
 Sector framing only; individual brands not identifiable.

 Premium mixer category leader · ~30% UK tonic water value share · AIM: FEVR